A low-rank algorithm for solving Lyapunov operator $\varphi$-functions within the matrix-valued exponential integrators: low-rank implementation

-The column size of $\widetilde{L}_l$ is $r(m+1)$, which linearly grow with respect to the value of $m$ and may far more than the rank of $B_l$.
+The column size of $\widetilde{L}_l$ is $r(m+1)$, which grows linearly with respect to the value of $m$ and may far larger than the rank of $B_l$.
 This will produce additional costs in subsequent calculations.
-Therefore, it is necessary to embed a column-compression strategy to eliminate the redundant information of $\widetilde{L}_l$ and $\widetilde{D}_l$, see \cite[Section 3.4]{Lang15}.
+Therefore, it is necessary to embed a column-compression strategy to eliminate the redundant information of $\widetilde{L}_l$ and $\widetilde{D}_l$, as discussed in \cite[Section 3.4]{Lang15}.